PuzzleTechHub/bot-be-named/README.md

 cd bot-be-named
 #Technically optional, but using virtualenv is usually a good idea
 virtualenv venv -p=3.10
+source venv/bin/activate
 #This installs all the python dependancies the bot needs
 pip install -r requirements.txt && pre-commit install

+#If pre-commit is not installed, you may need to add that as well
+#python -m pip install pre-commit
 ```

 The bot uses [Supabase](https://supabase.com/) for storing data.